-This whole site is me sharing with you my experiences, my feelings and maybe I can sprinkle in a few things along the way that may actually help someone else out there that is going through any part of my trip.
-The reason for my sharing is because I now live permanently with an ostomy.
+This whole site is me sharing with you my experiences, my feelings, and maybe I can sprinkle in a few things along the way that may actually help someone else out there that is going through any part of my trip.
+The reason for my sharing is that I now live permanently with an ostomy.

 Here’s to better days for you!